 My work on political engagement focuses on isolating key factors for promoting political engagement among young citizens without simultaneously triggering partisan polarization and uncivil discourse.

 - Public policy

 - Vike, J.E.
 (2007).
 The bureaucracy as a battleground: Contentious politics surrounding OSHA 1980–2004.
 Politics & Policy, 35(3), 570–607.

 - Vike, J.E.
 (2003).
 State influence in the presidential selection process: Assessing Pennsylvania's non-participation in the frontloading trend.
 Commonwealth: A Journal of Political Science, 12, 51–75.

 - Vike, J.E.
 (2014, April).
 Is civil political engagement possible?
 Examining factors associated with non-polarized political engagement in a deeply divisive era.
 Presentation at the President's Invited Lecture, Widener University, Chester, PA.

-- Trainer Faculty Fellow, Oskin Leadership Institute of Widener University (2014)
+- Trainer Faculty Fellow, Widener Leadership Institute (2014)